 - The lecture period for all other degree courses is scheduled to begin on 22 March 2021 and run, with exams, until 16 July 2021.
 We will supplement the lecture period, which will be reduced to 17 weeks (including exams), with digital teaching in order to adhere to the accreditation regulations.

-- Deletions of tickets due to exemptions from Studierendenwerk Hamburg are also being processed normally.
-The chip card and the notice of exemption must be sent to HAW Hamburg before the deadline given.
-The chip card will then be sent by mail to the return address provided.
+- Deletions of tickets due to exemptions from Studierendenwerk Hamburg are also processed on-site at the Chip Card Services Office or by mail.
+The chip card and the notice of exemption must be submitted to HAW Hamburg before the deadline given.
+Chip cards sent by mail will then be returned by mail to the address provided.

-- Passwords will be reset upon submission of a clearly recognisable photo of your student card (or the paper copy of your semester ticket, where applicable) and of your personal ID – to enable comparison.
+- Passwords will generally only be reset at the Chip Card Services Office.
+For the time being, however, it will also continue to be possible for passwords to be reset upon submission of a clearly recognisable photo of your student card (or the paper copy of your semester ticket, where applicable) and of your personal ID – to enable comparison (please send a mail to chipkarte (@) haw-hamburg.de).
 Resets usually involve entering a mobile phone number for the mobile TAN procedure or resetting the password to the original initial password.

 Student Counselling Office

 - The Student Counselling Office has extended its telephone office hours: Mon and Tues, 10:00 am–1:00 pm; Thurs, 1:00–5:00 pm; psychological counselling, Tues, 2:00–3:00 pm Tel.: +49 1522 4744063